In-Person on Thursday, November 9

 University of Massachusetts, Amherst

-The 14th annual Regional Conservation Partnership (RCP) Network Gathering will explore how landscape conservation efforts protect and enhance values beyond biodiversity – including land justice and community resilience.
+The 14th annual Regional Conservation Partnership (RCP) Network Gathering explored how landscape conservation efforts protect and enhance values beyond biodiversity – including land justice and community resilience.

 In our last three virtual RCP Network Gatherings, we discussed equity and conservation organizations’ roles in advancing land justice, exploring the “why” and the “how.”

-While the climate crisis grows, we hope to inspire and energize participants.
-Conservation leaders’ presentations will focus on building relationships with new people and groups working toward common goals of enhancing biodiversity and addressing justice through land use practices.
-Workshops will explore how to design landscape conservation to help partners and communities solve multiple challenges at scale for nature and all people.
+While the climate crisis grows, we hoped to inspire and energize participants.
+Conservation leaders’ presentations focused on building relationships with new people and groups working toward common goals of enhancing biodiversity and addressing justice through land use practices.
+Workshops explored how to design landscape conservation to help partners and communities solve multiple challenges at scale for nature and all people.

-Visionary leaders in philanthropy and community-centered conservation: Forrest King-Cortes, Director of Community-centered Conservation, Land Trust Alliance; Onika Abraham Lee, Executive Director of the Blue Sky Funders Forum; Sacha Spector, Program Director for the Environment, Doris Duke Foundation, will discuss how we can advance equity, community resilience, and other objectives through conservation.
-Panelists will share their perspectives on what just and integrated land use looks like and what capacities regional conservation partnerships need to embody to pursue this work.
+Visionary leaders in philanthropy and community-centered conservation: Forrest King-Cortes, Director of Community-centered Conservation, Land Trust Alliance; Onika Abraham Lee, Executive Director of the Blue Sky Funders Forum; Sacha Spector, Program Director for the Environment, Doris Duke Foundation, discussed how we can advance equity, community resilience, and other objectives through conservation.
+Panelists shared their perspectives on what just and integrated land use looks like and what capacities regional conservation partnerships need to embody to pursue this work.

 Workshops